This post is also available in: Dutch

 Unfortunately for us tourists, recently the ticket prices increased.
 A one-day ticket increased from $20 to $37, a three-day ticket from $40 to $62 and a seven-day ticket from $60 to $72.
 In Angkor Wat you can pay with USD basically everywhere, so getting Cambodian Riels is not particularly necessary.

 We got the three-day ticket of $62 USD and if you are following this itinerary, you’ll need the same ticket.
-Make sure you buy them one day before you actually go in Angkor, otherwise you’ll have to wake up even earlier to buy tickets.
-All tuk-tuk drivers know where to bring you to buy tickets.
+The tickets can be bought on the first morning of your visit or the night before you go.
+We would suggest to buy them the night before, otherwise you’ll have to wake up even earlier to to get them.
+All tuk-tuk drivers know where to bring you to buy tickets!

-There are multiple ways to travel around the ancient capitals.
+There are multiple ways to travel around the temples of Angkor.
 The possibilities are by tuk-tuk, hired taxi, bicycle and motorbike.
 It’s possible to arrange one of these at your hotel, or you can go to a travel agency.
 It is also possible to find a tuk-tuk driver or taxi on the streets.

-We decided on a tuk-tuk, because Angkor is very big and some temples are quite far away.
-To be honest, we didn’t really consider a taxi, and think it might be expensive.
+We decided on a tuk-tuk, because Angkor Wat is very big and some temples are quite far away from each other, so we didn’t want to use a bicycle.
+To be honest, we didn’t really consider a taxi or a motorbike, and think it might be expensive.
 Eventually, we found a tuk-tuk driver we approached on the street and payed him $15-$18 per day (depending on what our route was) to take us around Angkor.
 Our hotel asked $60 for a three day tour.
 First of all, we found this quite expensive.
 Second of all, we didn’t want a tour, but wanted to be able to freely say where we wanted to go.

 Visiting hours of Angkor Archaeological park are between 5 am and 6 pm.